What is the App Studio?

 In Checkbox we use variables and operators to tell our app how to present and manipulate content.

-For example, the image below shows a FORM with two variables.
-The first is a paragraph, which we fill in to prompt our end-user to type their name below.
-The second variable is a text field, where the user can type to add their name.
+For example, the image below shows a FORM with a variable.
+This variable is a text field, where the user can type to add their name.
+To prompt the user about what to enter here, we've asked the question "What is your name?".

-Notice that the second variable (named TXT2) acts as an “empty box” - our end-user could write John or Mary or any number of things there (depending on what their name is).
+Notice that our variable (named TXT2) acts as an “empty box” - our end-user could write John or Mary or any number of things there (depending on what their name is).

 Try it yourself: